ISBM PhD Seminar Series (IPSS)

 IPSS offers electronic participation in substantive and methodological courses essential for PhD students with research interests in business markets.
 Substantive topics include theory development in business markets, sales management, marketing channel management, and new product development and marketing, among others.
 Methodological topics include qualitative research methods, social network analysis, and structural equation modeling, among others.
 Courses are repeated in a 2 - 3 year cycle.

-The course will be offered on Tuesdays at 1:00PM ET during March and April 2014 (exact dates to be determined).
-The course consists of seven sessions of 90-120 minutes each.
+The course will be offered on Tuesday mornings from 10:00am-12:00pm beginning October 14, 2014.
+The course consists of six sessions of 120 minutes each.
 If needed, a technology session will be scheduled before the course begins.